The Day of Black Sun

-"The Day of Black Sun" is the tenth and eleventh episodes of the third season of the American animated television series Avatar: The Last Airbender, and the 50th and the 51st episode overall.
-The show follows Aang (Zach Tyler Eisen), the last airbender and the “Avatar”, on his journey to bring balance to a war-torn world by mastering all four elements: air, water, earth, and fire.
+"The Day of Black Sun, Part 1: The Invasion" and "The Day of Black Sun, Part 2: The Eclipse" are the tenth and eleventh episodes of the third season of the American animated television series Avatar: The Last Airbender, and the 50th and the 51st episode overall.
+The show follows Aang (Zach Tyler Eisen), the last airbender and the Avatar, on his journey to bring balance to a war-torn world by mastering all four elements: air, water, earth, and fire.
 On his quest, he is joined by companions Katara (Mae Whitman), Sokka (Jack DeSena), and Toph Beifong (Jessie Flower).
 The season also follows Zuko (Dante Basco) as he returns to the Fire Nation only to face his conflicting feelings about his part in the war.
-The episodes have the sub-titles "The Invasion" and "The Eclipse" respectively.

 The first part of the episode was directed by Giancarlo Volpe and written by co-creator Michael Dante DiMartino, and follows Aang, Sokka and Hakoda leading an invasion on the Fire Nation, on "The Day of Black Sun" where the firebenders will lose their bending due to a solar eclipse.
 The second part was directed by Joaquim Dos Santos and written by head writer Aaron Ehasz, following the beginning of the eclipse, and Zuko standing up to his father Fire Lord Ozai (Mark Hamill).
 The episodes premiered on November 23 and 26, 2007 respectively in the Netherlands and Belgium, before releasing on Nickelodeon in the United States on November 30 of that year.
 They were watched by 3.77 million viewers, and received critical acclaim.

 Plot

+Part 1

 The day of the invasion arrives, but Aang reveals he cannot enter the Avatar State, as his final chakra was blocked when Azula shot him with lightning.
 (Note: As depicted in "The Crossroads of Destiny") Meanwhile in the Fire Nation, Zuko flees from home, promising to a painting of his mother, Ursa, that he will amend for his mistakes.
 Shedding their Fire Nation disguises, the fleet sneak into the capital with submarines, but are attacked by enemy troops; Aang kisses Katara and confesses his feelings in case he doesn't survive before flying away.
 The fleet reach land and battle Fire Nation troops.
 Hakoda is injured in battle, forcing Sokka to lead the invasion instead.
 Aang enters Fire Lord Ozai's palace, only to find it empty; Sokka concludes that Ozai expected the attack and is hiding in an underground bunker.
 Bato takes the reins of the fleet while Aang, Sokka, and Toph Beifong search for Ozai.